woonsanko/hippo-on-spring-boot/README.md

 Or, you can update ```test.sh``` to pass a system property instead (e.g, ```-Dspring.profiles.active=prod```) instead, too.

-Note: you can skip removing ./repository/ directory if you want to keep the existing Hippo repository storage directory.
+*Note*: you can skip removing ./repository/ directory if you want to keep the existing Hippo repository storage directory.

 Or, on Windows,